Lamentation (Millennium): Plot

-Millennium Group consultant Frank Black (Lance Henriksen) and Seattle Police Department detective Bob Bletcher (Bill Smitrovich) are hiking across the North Cascades when Black receives an urgent page from the Federal Bureau of Investigation.
-Travelling to the Behavioral Sciences Unit, Black learns that serial killer Ephraim Fabricant (Alex Diakun) has escaped from a hospital while donating a kidney to his sister.
-Fabricant was arrested and convicted due to the profile constructed by Black; although he was spared execution when Black asked for leniency in order to allow Fabricant's mind to be studied.
+Millennium Group consultant Frank Black (Lance Henriksen) and Seattle police lieutenant Bob Bletcher (Bill Smitrovich) are hiking across the North Cascades when Black receives an urgent page from the FBI.
+Travelling to the Behavioral Sciences Unit in Virginia, Black learns that serial killer Ephraim Fabricant (Alex Diakun) has escaped from a hospital while donating a kidney to his sister.
+Fabricant was arrested and convicted due to the profile constructed by Black; he was spared execution when Black asked for leniency in order to allow Fabricant's mind to be studied.

-Fellow Millennium Group member Peter Watts (Terry O'Quinn) informs Black that, before his escape, Fabricant had married a correspondent he met through a prison pen-pal service.
+Fellow Group member Peter Watts (Terry O'Quinn) informs Black that, before his escape, Fabricant had married a correspondent he had met through a prison pen pal service.
 Watts and Black interview the woman, Lucy Butler (Sarah-Jane Redmond), at her home.
 Butler is adamant she has not seen or heard from Fabricant since his escape.
-However, Black finds information on Butler's computer which he believes is linked to his own home address; and photographs of a judge who he recognizes as having been murdered.

-Elsewhere, Fabricant is being operated on by a nurse whose face is hidden; she removes the staples from his surgical incision.
-Black and Watts return to Butler's home with a search warrant, having discovered that Butler's young son had been killed with cyanide, and she had been suspected of the murder; the judge had also been poisoned with the same substance.
+However, Black finds information on Butler's computer which he believes is linked to his own home address, and photographs of a judge who he recognizes as having been murdered.
+Meanwhile, Fabricant is being operated on by a nurse whose face is hidden; she removes the staples from his surgical incision.
+Black and Watts return to Butler's home with a search warrant, having discovered that her young son had been killed with cyanide and that she had been suspected of the murder; the judge had also been poisoned with the same substance.

 Fabricant is found in a hospital emergency room, collapsing from his injuries.
-A doctor examines him and discovers his second kidney has been removed—without anaesthesia.
+A doctor discovers his second kidney has been removed without anesthesia.
 Black's home telephone number is found on Fabricant's hospital bracelet.
 Back at Black's home, his wife Catherine (Megan Gallagher) finds a human kidney in her refrigerator.
 A strange man appears at the top of her staircase, and she runs to find her husband's gun, which is missing.
 Bletcher arrives, letting Catherine know that her daughter Jordan is safe outside with a colleague of his.
 He searches the house for the intruder, finding Butler instead.
 As a bolt of lightning illuminates the scene, her face has distorted into that of a demon.
-Giebelhouse (Stephen J. Lang) later discovers Bletcher's body hanging from a ceiling post, with his throat cut.
+Detective Bob Giebelhouse (Stephen J. Lang) later discovers Bletcher's body hanging from a ceiling post, with his throat cut.

-Meanwhile, Fabricant warns Black that he was taken from the hospital and operated on by the "sum of all evil"; Fabricant also warns that this entity knows who Black is and what he is capable of.
-Returning home, Black discovers that Butler was arrested elsewhere for a motoring offence, but was released without charge.
+Meanwhile, Fabricant warns Black that he was taken from the hospital and operated on by the "sum of all evil"; he also warns that this entity knows who Black is and what he is capable of.
+Returning home, Black discovers that Butler was arrested elsewhere for a driving offense but was released without charge.
 Black takes his daughter Jordan hiking over the same North Cascades trail he and Bletcher had visited earlier.